aludin/BB10Apress/README.md

 ==========

 Code samples for "Learn BlackBerry 10 App Development" published by Apress.
-Make sure to check for the latest version of the code samples on the project's github repository located at https://github.com/aludin/BB10Apress
+Make sure to check for the latest version of the code samples on the project's github repository located at https://github.com/aludin/BB10Apress.
+You can also dowload from there the latest version of the the code or clone the repository.
+Finally you can follow me on twitter in order to be notified when the code is updated or when additional material is made available.

+Happy Cascades coding!

 ###chap01
 ####HelloCascades